War & Peace Series: Oxford 2026

 SPRING SYMPOSIUM

-The Spring Symposium will convene at the University of Oxford from Sunday, 29 March – Thursday, 2 April 2026.
-Daily sessions run from 9:00 am to 3:00 pm, with one special evening gathering and an afternoon reserved for exploring Oxford .
+The Spring Symposium will convene at the University of Oxford from Sunday, 29 March to Thursday, 2 April 2026.
+Daily sessions run from 9:00 am to 3:00 pm, with one special evening gathering and an afternoon reserved for exploring Oxford.
 Participants arrive and check in on Sunday afternoon, and depart Thursday afternoon from Oxford.
-Delegates continuing with the Global Women’s Narratives Project team to Belfast, will begin meetings on Friday morning, 3 April, through Sunday, 7 April 2026.
+Delegates continuing with the Global Women’s Narratives Project team to Belfast, will begin meetings on Friday morning, 3 April, through Sunday, 5 April 2026.
 Additional details about the Belfast fieldwork and estimated costs will be shared early in the new year.

 FALL SYMPOSIUM

-Our Oxford program is uniquely curated each session, shaped by the themes and participants of that year.
-To offer a sense of its scope, structure, and depth, we’ve included links below to several of our previous workshops and symposia.
+The symposium workshops are uniquely curated each session, shaped by the themes and participants of that year.
+To offer a sense of its scope, structure, and depth, we’ve included links below to several previous workshops and symposia.

 MARCH 2020